lazlojuly/angular-seed-scd/README.md

 This project was cloned from the [Angular Seed](https://github.com/angular/angular-seed) application skeleton.

-It contains useful tested code examples: a service, a controller and a directive:
+It contains additional code examples (with tests): a service, a controller and a directive:

-* app/services/api-service
+* app/services/api-service (http service)
+* app/components/article-item (a directive)
+* app/components/list (a controller)

 ## Introduction